-Alcohol is the lifeblood of your reception.
-You could blow $40,000 on ice sculptures, a coveted venue, and flowers coming out the officiant's ass, but if you run out of booze, suddenly the party craters at 8pm and everyone leaves unsatisfied.
+Alcohol is one of the pillars of your reception.
+You could blow $40,000 on ice sculptures, a coveted venue, and enough flowers to open your own shop, but if you run out of booze, suddenly the party craters at 8pm and everyone leaves unsatisfied.

 So.
 While we typically recommend a “big picture” approach to wedding planning that frees you from the nitty-gritty, in this case, you’ll want to get your hands dirty.
 Know the right ratios, the right brands, the right balance between quantity and quality.

-For our guide, we've enlisted wine consultant Tyler Haas.
-In his professional capacity, Tyler "tastes" up to 100 wines and beers a month including--on the clock!--a $1,900 bottle of cognac.
+For our guide, we’ve enlisted wine consultant Tyler Haas.
+In his professional capacity, Tyler “tastes” up to 100 wines and beers a month including–on the clock!–a $1,900 bottle of cognac.
 We hate him.
-Then again, he's also stuck dealing with the hell that is wedding planning, so maybe it all balances out.
+Then again, he’s also stuck dealing with a lot of wedding planning, so maybe it all balances out.

 Taking a break from tasting cognac, Tyler sobered up to answer our many, many questions on wine, alcohol, and wedding-booze protocol.

 The Plunge: Let’s say you’re having 100 adult guests.
 How would you break that down, in terms of how much beer, wine, champagne, liquor?